 Suez is an integrated player with a wide footprint across the waste and water value chains.
-Its core business consists in owning and operating water and waste infrastructure and networks.
+Its core business consists in operating water and waste facilities and networks under concession frameworks.

 Stage: In Operation

 ESG/SDG Key Facts